 - 1. There is a satisfactory reason for cancelling which is acceptable to the Sunday Walks Secretary; - 2.
 The leader is advised before the walk of your inability to attend.
 (Note: Leaders' contact numbers are on the printed Quarterly Activities Program.)

-Credit notes and other refunds are normally provided where an activity is cancelled due to a Total Fire Ban or Extreme Heat - refer to the Club Policies under 'Downloads' on the Website for more information.
+Credit notes are provided where an activity is cancelled due to a Total Fire Ban or Extreme Heat - refer to the Club Policies under 'Downloads' on the Website for more information.

 TRANSPORT